aao-oban/Tadmin/README.md

 	rtime [x] (Command to set the respawn time limit in minutes)

 Where [x]  could be 0 to 5 (0 disable the respawn time limit)

+## Command to set the respawn protection

+	rprot [x] (Command to enable/disable respawn protection)

+Where [x]  could be 1 to enable and 0 to disable

+## Command to set Allow Late Join

+	allowlj [x] (Command to enable/disable Allow Late Join)

+Where [x]  could be 1 to enable and 0 to disable

 ## Command to get random ammo,grenades and medpacks when pick up an enemy weapon